 The panel is actually open to anyone — moms, dads or other caregivers — who has a genuine passion for Disney coupled with deep knowledge and a desire to help less-experienced vacationers.

-Perks of the unpaid job include a Walt Disney World or Disneyland vacation for the panelist and up to three family members and/or park tickets for sharing their knowledge online.
+Perks of the unpaid job include a Walt Disney World or Disneyland vacation for the panelist and up to three family members and/or park tickets in exchange for sharing their knowledge online.

 As you might imagine, the competition to be a Disney Parks Moms panelist is tough.

-Applications for the Class of 2019 will be activated online in early September 2018.
+Applications for the coming year’s cohort are activated online each fall, typically in early September.
 Bookmark this page if you’re interested in applying.

 We know someone reading this is probably aware of another little-known way to score free Disney Parks tickets.